haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture.md

 You cannot create a branch from the Staging environment branch.
 You must push code changes from the Integration environment branch to the Staging environment branch.

 <div class="bs-callout bs-callout-warning" markdown="1">
 We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
-See [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [Test deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).
+See [部署你的网店]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [测试部署]({{ page.baseurl }}/cloud/live/stage-prod-test.html).
 </div>

 ## Production environment {#cloud-arch-prod}